ansys/pyensight/doc/source/calc_functions.rst

 ``Enthalpy(any parts, density, total energy, velocity, ratio of specific heats)``

-Computes a scalar variable which is Enthalpy
+Computes a scalar variable that is enthalpy, :math:`h`.
+This function is defined as:
-:math:`h`  defined as:

 :math:`h=\gamma \left(\frac{E}{\rho }-\frac{{V}^{2}}{2}\right)`